sl5net/SL5-aura-service/docs/Developer_Guide/Lifecycle_Hooks.md

+Aura SL5 Hooks: Added
+on_folder_change() and
+on_reload() to trigger logic after hot-reloads.
+Use this to "daisy chain" execution to parent scripts like secure_packer.py for complex packages.

 # Developer Guide: Plugin Lifecycle Hooks

 Aura SL5 allows plugins (Maps) to define specific "Hooks" that are executed automatically when the module's state changes.
 This is essential for advanced workflows like the **Secure Private Map** system.